Peter Levin

-Peter Levin is an American director of film, television and theatre.
+Peter Levin (born Daniel Henry Levin; 12 March 1932) is an American director of film, television and theatre.

 Career

 Since 1967, Levin has amassed a large number of credits directing episodic television and television films.
 Some of his television series credits include Love Is a Many Splendored Thing, James at 15, The Paper Chase, Family, Starsky & Hutch, Lou Grant, Fame, Cagney & Lacey, Law & Order and Judging Amy.

 Some of his television film credits include Rape and Marriage: The Rideout Case (1980), A Reason to Live (1985), Popeye Doyle (1986), A Killer Among Us (1990), Queen Sized (2008) and among other films.
+He directed "Heart in Hiding", written by his wife Audrey Davis Levin, for which she received an Emmy for Best Day Time Special in the 1970s.

 Prior to becoming a director, Levin worked as an actor in several Broadway productions.
+He costarred with Susan Strasberg in "[The Diary of Ann Frank]" but had to leave the production when he was drafted into the Army.
 He trained at the Carnegie Mellon University.
 Eventually becoming a theatre director, he directed productions at the Long Wharf Theatre and the Pacific Resident Theatre Company.
-He also co-founded the off-off-Broadway Loft Theatre and was also an associate artist of The Interact Theatre Company.
+He also co-founded the off-off-Broadway Theatre [the Hardware Poets Playhouse] with his wife Audrey Davis Levin and was also an associate artist of The Interact Theatre Company.